A bit more background before these blog post start getting into the development meat.

 Unfortunately, XNA/MonoGame had fallen out of favor, so I started the process of selecting a new backend target.
 I settled on Raylib.cslo, as it seems to be relatively simple, well-supported across multiple platforms and had a clean XNA-like interface.

-After updating my core libraries to support the new backend, I also wrote some additional support libraries focused on procedural generation, that would be needed for a Roguelike, such as map generation, path finding, and several other variant DSLs that will be covered in later posts.
+After updating my core libraries to support the new backend, I also wrote some additional support libraries focused on procedural generation useful for a Roguelike, such as map generation, path finding, and several other variant DSLs that will be covered in later posts.

 I even got a decent prototype up and running, which allowed for full procedural landscape generation in real time, using a chunk system to generate persistent chunks on demand.